kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The message says: "Enjoy my homemade poison.
 The poison made by my own family..".

+## Bullying at Polygon

+- Polygon are more obviously building up to firing me.
+- Colleagues' demeanor towards me in [Bali](may.md#bali) really solidified what had been going on since the previous November.
+- I request an investigation done with regards to being targeted continually for my [women's rights activism](june.md#uk).
+- I don't realize that I've been targeted because of the [porn fatwa](../early-years/2003.md#porn-fatwa) which has gotten totally out of control; my women's rights activities are an extra gift for them I expect.
+- The HR team has a company-wide meeting in which they mention me specifically in a underhand way.
+- They mention the word [Fetch](../early-years/interim.md#fetchai) over and over for no reason.
+- Remember, the HR woman says (incidentally the same woman I'm reporting bullying to), remember the word Fetch.
+- Fetch is a direct reference to when I was working at a company in Cambridge and a man flashed at me in an online meeting.
+- HR professionals share stories like these so that women will eventually be driven out of tech for good.
+They've very nearly achieved this goal.
+- Gabriel Silva makes sure to mention we *must* all watch this meeting if we didn't attend, especially me.
+- Polygon hires a [man who targeted me at zkSync](../2023/june.md#work-stress), Coogan.

 ## Is there a bible in the house?

 - I start to see continued X posts that refer to whether there is a "bible in the house".